 A judge may choose to speak privately with a child who is old enough – probably over 14 years of age – in order to determine his or her wishes.
 In some case, the court may appoint a therapist, counselor, or other mental health professional in order to get a clear sense of the child’s wishes.
 In almost no circumstances, however, would the child be required to state his or her wishes about custody by testifying in court.

-The Walla Walla child custody attorneys at Ashby Law know how to handle all aspects of Washington child custody and family law cases.
+The Walla Walla child custody attorneys at Pacific Northwest Family Law know how to handle all aspects of Washington child custody and family law cases.
 Whether we able to resolve your case through alternative dispute resolution or must proceed to trial, we are here to help and give you the advice that you need.
 Contact our office by e-mailing us at [email protected] or call us at 1-509-524-8488 to schedule an appointment with one of our experienced custody lawyers today.